Alex Verdugo Player Props: Red Sox vs. Blue Jays

 Alex Verdugo At The Plate

-- Verdugo leads Boston with a slugging percentage of .508, fueled by 13 extra-base hits.
+- Verdugo has an OPS of .905, fueled by an OBP of .381 and a team-best slugging percentage of .524 this season.

-- Among the qualifying batters, he ranks 20th in batting average, while his on-base percentage ranks 39th and he is 40th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 11th, his on-base percentage ranks 31st, and he is 29th in the league in slugging.

+- Verdugo will look to extend his four-game hitting streak.
+He's batting .348 with two homers during his last games.

-- Verdugo has reached base via a hit in 24 games this season (of 30 played), and had multiple hits in 12 of those games.
+- He has gone deep in five games this season (16.1%), leaving the park in 3.6% of his plate appearances.

-- Verdugo has driven in a run in 13 games this year (43.3%), including four games with more than one RBI (13.3%).
-He has also driven home three or more of his team's runs in one contest.
+- Verdugo has had an RBI in 13 games this year (41.9%), including four multi-RBI outings (12.9%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.